About the rides

 Can I help with preparing the horses?

 Usually, we will have your horse ready to go for you when you arrive at the ranch.
-If wanted, we can arrange that you help us.
+If wanted, we can (most times) arrange that you help us.
 As this usually takes longer, we would charge a little bit more for the extra time we have to invest.
-Talk with us beforehand!
+Talk with us about this well before your ride, please!

 And a few other questions …